Jean-François Champollion: Franco-Tuscan Expedition

 Even though Champollion was appalled by the rampant looting of ancient artefacts and destruction of monuments, the expedition also contributed to the destruction.
 Most notably, while studying the Valley of the Kings, he damaged KV17, the tomb of Seti I, by removing a wall panel of 2.26 x 1.05 m in a corridor.
 English explorers attempted to dissuade the destruction of the tomb, but Champollion persisted, stating that he had the permission of the Muhammad Ali Pasha.
 Champollion also carved his name into a pillar at Karnak.
-In a letter to the Pasha he recommended that tourism, excavation and trafficking of artefacts be strictly controlled.
-Champollion's suggestions may have led to Muhammad Ali's 1835 ordinance prohibiting all exports of antiquities and ordering the construction of a museum in which to house the ancient artifacts.
+In a letter to the Pasha, he recommended that tourism, excavation and trafficking of artefacts be strictly controlled.
+Champollion's suggestions may have led to Muhammad Ali's 1835 ordinance prohibiting all exports of antiquities and ordering the construction of a museum in which to house the ancient artefacts.

 On the way back, they stayed again at Thebes from March to September, making many new drawings and paintings of the monuments there.
-Here, at the Valley of the Kings the expedition moved into the tomb of Ramesses IV (of the 20th Dynasty), where the air was cooler.
+Here, at the Valley of the Kings the expedition moved into the tomb of Ramesses IV (of the 20th Dynasty).
 They also located the tomb of Ramesses the Great, but it was badly looted.
 It was here that Champollion first received news of Young's campaign to vindicate himself as the decipherer of the hieroglyphs and to discredit Champollion's decipherments.
 He received this news only a few days after Young's death in London.

-The expedition arrived back in Cairo in late September 1829 where the expedition bought 10,000 francs worth of antiquities, a budget extended to them by minister Rochefoucauld.
-Arriving in Alexandria, they were notified that the French boat that would take them back was delayed, and they had to stay here two months until the sixth of December.
+In late September 1829, the expedition arrived back in Cairo, where they bought 10,000 francs worth of antiquities, a budget extended to them by minister Rochefoucauld.
+Arriving in Alexandria, they were notified that the French boat that would take them back was delayed, and they had to stay two months until 6 December.
 On their return to Alexandria, the Khedive Muhammad Ali Pasha, offered the two obelisks standing at the entrance of Luxor Temple to France in 1829, but only one was transported to Paris, where it now stands on the Place de la Concorde.
-Champollion and the Pasha spoke often and on the Pasha's request Champollion wrote an outline of the history of Egypt.
+Champollion and the Pasha spoke often and on the Pasha's request, Champollion wrote an outline of the history of Egypt.
 Here, Champollion had no choice but to challenge the short Biblical chronology arguing that Egyptian civilization had its origins at least 6000 years before Islam.
-The two also spoke about social reforms, Champollion championing education of the lower classes – a point on which the two did not agree.
+The two also spoke about social reforms, Champollion championing the education of the lower classes – a point on which the two did not agree.